bibles-org/crosswdk/README.md

 # CrossWDK

-CMake module for (cross)compiling drivers with the Windows Development Kit.
+CMake module for (cross)compiling Windows drivers with the WDK.

 ---